 Good Hotel Guide Review

-Hidden down a drive in remote mid-Devon, this Victorian country house and fine-dining restaurant blends modern design with original features to startling effect.
-Tabitha Amador-Christie has given her Tudor-Gothic family home a bold make-over with sugar-pink walls up the staircase, bright butterfly wallpaper in the drawing room and a stuffed ostrich overlooking proceedings in the powder-blue bar.
+Hidden down a drive in remote mid-Devon, this country house and fine-dining restaurant blends modern design with original features to startling effect.
+Originally the home of a wealthy local family, the house, built in Victorian Gothic style, has been given a bold make-over with sugar-pink walls up the staircase, bright butterfly wallpaper in the drawing room and a stuffed ostrich overlooking proceedings in the powder-blue bar.
 Taxidermy is a recurring theme.
 Despite quirky touches, the atmosphere is quietly refined with antiques and pretty coloured armchairs, wood-burning stoves in grand fireplaces, and shuttered windows overlooking the grounds.
 There are walks from the doorstep, tennis and a games lawn.
 Dinner is an ambitious affair with canapés and amuse-bouche followed by dishes such as trout with beetroot, yogurt and lime, and lamb with Provençal vegetables, potato purée and wild garlic.
 Bedrooms have a modern elegance, with soft colours, contemporary and antique furniture, while bathrooms have striking wallpapers.
 Home-baked treats, chocolates and flowers add a homely touch.
 Lazy breakfasts include fruit compote, pancakes and eggs Florentine.

-all year, except 3 Jan–1 Feb, closed Mon, Tues.
+all year, except 3 Jan–1 Feb, closed from noon on Mon–Tues eve.

 lift, lounge, bar, restaurant, in-room TV (Freeview), 25-acre grounds (tennis court, games lawn), EV charging, civil wedding licence, public rooms wheelchair accessible.